J-1 Visa Data Analyst Lead Jobs

 Check whether the 2-year home residency requirement applies

-If your home country government funded your exchange or your skills appear on the Exchange Visitor Skills List, you'll face a two-year home residency requirement before switching to H-1B or a green card pathway.
+If your home country government funded your exchange or your skills appear on the Exchange Visitor Skills List, you'll face a two-year home residency requirement before switching to H-1B visa or a green card pathway.
 Confirm your status with your designated sponsor early.

 Align your start date with sponsor processing timelines